Top 10 Things Not to Say or Do If You're Fired

 6. Don't impulsively disparage your supervisor or blame co-workers or subordinates for your performance problems.
 This is a hard one if you think they helped cost you your job, but future employers will conduct thorough background checks and seek input from former colleagues at all levels.
 Any enemies that you’ve made with your departing comments will be more likely to share damaging information.
 Parting impressions can be lasting and might influence staff to view you as a negative person.

 7. Don't miss the opportunity to ask for the basis of your employer's decision.
 If due process according to company policy has not been followed, you may be able to petition Human Resources to buy some additional time to improve any shortcomings you may have.
-Review this guide on your rights if your job is terminated.
 You might also have some protection through a personal contract, union agreement or anti-discrimination law.
 Consult a labor lawyer prior to finalizing your separation if you think you might have a case.

 8. Don't finalize your separation without exploring other jobs with your current employer if you enjoy working there.
-Options might exist for other positions if your superiors see you as an employee with a positive attitude and strong work ethic.
+Options might exist for other positions if your superiors see you as an employee with a positive attitude and a strong work ethic.
 Your employer might consider you for other jobs that are a better fit for your skills if they learn you’re open to other roles.
-Here’s how to apply for a job with your company, but do check to see if it’s a possibility before you start the process.

 9. Don't broadcast your firing to networking contacts and friends immediately.
 Before you tell the world you’ve lost your job, take the time to think through your message and how you’d like to be perceived by colleagues and other professional contacts.
 Frame your story around a theme such as the job not being the right fit for you.
 But don’t be overly critical of your employer or the company in general.
 Save your venting of emotions for a limited group of trusted friends or family members.